© Crown copyright 2017

 - which is over 75 years old and valued at £30,400 or more

-4.5 What if I want to extend the period of my visit, or decide to transfer my normal home to the UK/EU?
+4.5 If you want to extend the period of your visit, or decide to transfer your normal home to the UK or EU

 The period allowed under TA can, in exceptional circumstances, be extended within reasonable limits.

 Please inform us as soon as possible using the contact details in paragraph 1.6.

 If you decide to transfer your normal place of residence to the UK, you may qualify for the other reliefs explained in Notice 5: Transfer of Residence.